AryanshVasu/emotion_classification/README.md

-# Speech Emotion Classification with RAVDESS dataser
+# Speech Emotion Classification with RAVDESS dataset
 To use this model, clone this repository and run
 `
 pip install -r requirements.txt